IrondiUg/RBAC_2FA_System/README.md

 ├── README.md
 └── LICENSE
 ```
-- Some default logging credentials are in user.txt
+- Some default logging credentials are in users.txt